mcnoffsinger/PhilZingZingCollinsGameJam/README.md

 Press W, A, S, D, and Spacebar to play different drums and attack.
 Don't let the boohbahs get to Phil Collins.
 You can't spam the drums because of the cooldown.
+As your score increases, more and more boobahs will attack.
+If you die, just click ok and the game should reset on it's own.

 ## How it fits the theme
 The player is rewarded for using different drums instead of the same drum consecutively over and over again.